 Whisk egg whites, sugar, and cream of tartar together in a double boiler or heat-proof bowl over a small pot of simmering water.
 Whisk until sugar has dissolved and mixture has thinned out, about 4 minutes.
 Remove from heat, add vanilla extract, then whip on high speed for 5-6 minutes until stiff glossy peaks form.
 Whipping is where the magic happens.
 The mixture will go from thin liquid to as voluminous as the puffiest cloud in the sky.
 It’s soft, creamy, sweet, and sticky– all the best parts of marshmallow!

 What’s the cream of tartar for?
-Cream of tartar stabilizes the egg whites and helps the meringue hold its stiff peaks.
+Cream of tartar stabilizes the egg whites and helps the meringue hold its stiff peaks, just like when we make French macarons and chocolate soufflé.
 It’s an imperative ingredient.

 Assemble the S’mores Chocolate Mousse

 The chocolate mousse must chill for at least 3 hours before serving.
 The chilling stage creates that cold, creamy, mousse-like texture.
 Therefore, I recommend layering the mousse into custard cups, ramekins, or little jars with the graham cracker crumbs before chilling.
 Chill in the refrigerator, then make the marshmallow creme and pipe it on top of each layered mousse cup.

 I only use my kitchen torch a few times per year, but when I need it, I’m SO thankful I have it.
 Heck, you can’t make awesome crème brûlée without it!
 What a difference this tool makes in the flavor and texture of your desserts.
 Whip it out and toast the marshmallow topping.
 You won’t regret it.